 How to Apply for Student Loans

 College students often use a combination of funding including grants, scholarships, student loans, and savings to pay for their college education.
 Scholarships and grants are helpful because they typically don’t have to be repaid.
-But in many cases, students rely on borrowed funds to help pay for some college costs.
+In many cases, though, students rely on borrowed funds to help pay for some college costs.

 Federal Student Loans vs Private Student Loans